Structured vs. Unstructured Pruning: An Exponential Gap: Proof of

-We now make more precise the choice of the probability \(p\).
-Since the total number of bins is \(\Theta(R/\varepsilon)\), as long as \(b<T\), the fraction of broken bins is at most \(1/c\), and the fraction of unbroken bins is at least \(1-1/c\).
-By \Cref{lem:single-breakpoint-breaks-bin}, there exists a constant \(\gamma>0\) such that if a bin contains a single well-placed breakpoint with slope jump \(|\Delta|\ge\gamma\), then that bin is broken in the sense of \Cref{def:broken-bin}, where ``well-placed'' means that the breakpoint is not too close to the boundaries of the bin, as specified in \Cref{lem:single-breakpoint-breaks-bin}.
-Since the slope of a neuron on a given input family is determined by a single weight of the initial random network $g$, which is distributed as a standard Gaussian, there exists a constant $c_2 > 0$ such that the slope jump $\Delta$ of a newly sampled neuron satisfies $|\Delta|\ge\gamma$ with probability at least $c_2$.
+We now make more precise the choice of the probability $p$.
+Since the total number of bins is $\Theta(R/\varepsilon)$, as long as $b<T$, the fraction of broken bins is at most $1/c$, and the fraction of unbroken bins is at least $1-1/c$.
+By \Cref{lem:single-breakpoint-breaks-bin}, there exists a constant $\gamma>0$ such that a bin becomes broken in the sense of \Cref{def:broken-bin} whenever it contains a single well-placed breakpoint whose slope jump satisfies $|\Delta|\ge\gamma$.
+Here, “well-placed” means that the breakpoint lies away from the bin boundaries, as specified in \Cref{lem:single-breakpoint-breaks-bin}.

-Note that the fraction of unbroken bins where a breakpoint would be well-placed is at least \(c_1>0\), for some constant \(c_1\).
-Moreover, recall that only breakpoints in the interval $I_R$ matter, and since a neuron's breakpoint is the ratio of two independent standard Gaussians—hence Cauchy with continuous positive density on $\mathbb{R}$—there exists \(c_3>0\) such that a newly sampled neuron has its breakpoint in $I_R$ with probability at least \(c_3\).
+For a given family, the breakpoint location of a neuron is a ratio of two independent standard Gaussians, while its slope jump is given by one of the Gaussian weights.
+As a result, the breakpoint location and slope jump have a joint density that is continuous and positive on the relevant range.
+Since a constant fraction of the bins are unbroken and a constant fraction of each such bin consists of well-placed locations, there exists a constant $p_0>0$ such that, uniformly over all steps, a newly sampled neuron lands a breakpoint in a suitable location of an unbroken bin and has slope jump at least $\gamma$ with probability at least $p_0$, which by \Cref{lem:single-breakpoint-breaks-bin} causes that bin to become broken.
+Therefore, we may set $p=p_0$.